iMoonLab/DeepHypergraph/docs/source/tutorial/model.rst

 -------------------------------------

 The hybrid structure model is a model that supports multiple types of correlation structures as input.
-Given a set of vertices and vertex feature ``X``, assume that you have constructed low-order structure like simple graph ``g`` and high-order like simple hypergraph ``hg``.
+Given a set of vertices and vertex feature ``X``, assume that you have constructed low-order structure like graph ``g`` and high-order like hypergraph ``hg``.
 A hybrid structure model can be implemented as follows:

 .. code-block:: python